Get More Students in Your Group Music Classes

 When they call you up for private lessons and you say to them, “well, let me tell you about our group music classes…” Whoa, Whoa, Whoa, wait a minute.
 Not that your group music lessons aren’t great, but that’s not a part of the fantasy that they have.
 They’re dreaming about their child sitting alone on stage at the piano dressed in their Sunday’s best performing to a supportive crowd.
 They aren’t envisioning their kid in a room with 10 other students and their child not receiving the attention that they assume that they would get.
 By pitching the group music class you’re totally going against the grain of what they want…or rather what they think they want.

 Parents aren’t interested in music lessons.
-What they want is for their kid to experience personal and emotional growth through music lessons.
-If they can’t achieve this desired result through music, they’ll look elsewhere.
-Perhaps dance or martial arts.
+What they want is for their child to experience personal and emotional growth through music lessons.
+If they can’t achieve this result through music, they’ll look elsewhere.
+I.e. dance, gymnastics, martial arts…

 Make a Personal Connection Before You Pitch Your Group Music Lessons